IAQI/tqc-website/content/2026/_index.md

 {{% partners categories="community" year=2026 %}}
 ## Sponsors

-TQC 2026 is seeking sponsors.
+TQC 2026 is seeking sponsors to help make the event a success.
+Sponsorship provides organizations with visibility among a highly specialized audience and demonstrates support for cutting-edge research in quantum information science.
 To know more about sponsor packages and other information, contact {{< button-link label="2026@tqc-conference.org" url="mailto:2026@tqc-conference.org?subject=Sponsorship Enquiry" icon="email" >}}

 {{% /partners %}}